jonathanrocher/ets_tutorial/slides/01_intro.md

 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "slide"} -->
 ## Why ETS?
+When ETS?

 - Mature
 - Easy to use
-- Design promotes reusable code
+- Tools promotes reusable code and good design patterns
 - Largely declarative UI
-- PyQt/PySide and wxPython support
+- Backend-agnostic: avoid having to update when PyQt, wxPython, ... update!
+- Limitless around data tools, in particular plotting!
+- No architecture mind shift necessary (client-server) and no exposure to server hacking.

+Limitations:
+- Limited by back-end when it comes to widgets compared to Javascript
+- Desktop application isn't a solution for all needs

 <!-- #endregion -->